GeWu-Lab/bias_in_AVS/README.md

 ### Download checkpoints

 We also provide pre-trained models for all three subtasks.
 You can download them from the [following links]().

+### A few discussions and tips for experiments

+1. The contrastive debias strategy requires SMALLER learning rate than the original learning rate to reach adequate performance.
+2. Since the active queries requires the clustering and classification depended on the dataset distribution, we have tested the unseen performance on AVS-V3 in GAVS, which is proven limited.

 ## Citation
 If you find this work useful, please consider citing it.